aff3ct/streampu/docs/pipeline_ctrl_flow.md

     As the function is recursive, it returns the result of the last path taken:
     `SS 4`, which is *correct*, **but deceptive**.
 It only happened to work because of the order in which the children of node `SS commute` were parsed.
-    If `SS 4` was parsed first then it would have returned `SS 3`, this kind of behavior is problematic as the algorithm should not depend on which children is first in a list as that is not relevant to the layout of the graph.
+    If `SS 4` had been parsed first, then it would have returned `SS 3`.
+This kind of behavior is problematic as the algorithm should not depend on which children is first in a list, as that is not relevant to the layout of the graph.

 === "No switcher"